Louiel176/Milestone-Project-1/README.md

 - Sign up page - for the users to join the community team and be able to sign in when they please to.

 - Blog page - for users both new and old to communicate freely while being signed in with their personal account or just a guest account so that posts can be saved and will be monitored by senior members of the team.

+- back to top button - this is so that users won't have to scroll up the page to get to the top of the page.

 ## Technologies